Transparent Utah Help

 Administration:

-The transparent.utah.gov website is administered by the Office of the State Auditor with advice from the Utah Transparency Advisory Board
+The transparent.utah.gov website is administered by the Office of the State Auditor.

 If you have questions about transparent.utah.gov please contact us by email at: transparent@utah.gov